Bramba7/terraform-api-lambda-dynamodb/README.md

 ## Getting Started

-These instructions will cover usage information and for the Terraform
+These instructions will cover using, setup, and testing the project.

 ### Prerequisites